LukeZengf/MealBucks/README.md

 ### How to run:

 Frontend:
 Clone the repository and navigate to the directory where the electron app is located.
-Setup electron on your own computer using node.js and npm.
+Setup electron on your own computer using node.js and npm, and make sure you do it in the folder "electron_app_files".
 Then open a terminal and type in "npm start"

 Chatbot:
 Run the flask app in the flask_app_files folder.
 You may need to install the required packages.